Search to find Nicola Sturgeon’s successor begins

 The SNP leader insisted recent political challenges, such as the UK Government’s decision to halt its gender recognition reforms, had not influenced the decision.

-The SNP’s national executive committee is expected to meet on Thursday to discuss the timing for a leadership contest.
+The SNP’s national executive committee is meeting online at 6.30pm on Thursday to discuss the timing for a leadership contest.

 The SNP’s president, Michael Russell, has said he expects that process to be “shortened” and for there to be a “contested election”.

-The party is expected to hold a special conference this spring to decide a way forward for a second independence referendum.
+The party’s special conference next month to decide the way forward for a second independence referendum could now be postponed, SNP Westminster leader Stephen Flynn suggested.

+Ms Sturgeon had planned to fight the next general election as a de facto referendum on Scottish independence but Mr Flynn said the new leader “should have the opportunity and indeed the space to set out their position, their values and their intentions going forward”.

+He added: “I think it’s sensible that we do hit the pause button on that conference and allow the new leader the opportunity to set out their vision.”

 Ms Sturgeon’s resignation follows a series of political challenges in recent months as her Government sought to push through gender reforms, only for them to be blocked by Westminster.